Hong Kong police fire tear gas after storming shopping mall

 China says it is committed to the arrangement and denies meddling.
 It has accused foreign governments including the United States and Britain of inciting the unrest.

-There was also a noisy standoff between protesters and police at the Tsing Yi interchange station, which serves the Airport Express and the metro, which had been closed due to plans to block roads around the station.
+There was also a noisy standoff between protesters and police at the Tsing Yi interchange station, which serves the Airport Express and the Mass Transit Railway (MTR), which had been closed due to plans to block roads around the station.

+There were also scuffles at the Kwai Fong MTR, near Tsing Yi.

-Police closed Kowloon station, also on the Airport Express route, where about 400 protesters had gathered, shouting abuse.
+Police closed Kowloon station, also on the Airport Express route, where about 400 protesters had gathered, shouting abuse and vandalizing property.

+Protest violence has often targeted the MTR, which is blamed for closing stations at the government’s behest to stop

 Police fired tear gas to disperse protesters who threw petrol bombs in two new towns on Saturday after pro-China groups pulled down some anti-government graffiti.
 There were violent clashes elsewhere in the city.